oktadev/okta-kong-origin-example/README.md

 * On the second line, we reference the network we created.
 This allows this container to connect to other container on the same network.
-* On the fourth line, we set and environment variable to tell Kong to use the oidc plugin
+* On the fourth line, we set an environment variable to tell Kong to use the oidc plugin
 * Lines five and six ensure that Kong can reference the root certificate authority for SSL connections.
 This is important for being able to connect securely to Okta.
 * The last line references the image we created above